snowman-repos/book/project_managers/README.md

 We can take the project on; accept the £5k loss, break even and live to fight another day This quandary is the reality of running a business and just one of the daily tough decisions a freelancer or Managing Director has to make, I don’t envy them.
 What to do in this situation is entirely the business owners decision, all you can do is get accurate information to them so that they can make as informed a decision as possible.

-ESTIMATING TIME FOR A PROJECT IS NOT FUN
 Well never has a truer word been spoken.
 Despite taking so much pride in it, and also testing new ways to improve accuracy, it’s not often a person will love the process of compiling and delivering a project estimate (if you find one, grab hold of them and lock them in your office!).

 Let us speak plainly my friends; the following facts are true when it comes to estimating web projects: